thomasleplus/tinkerit/SecretThermometer/README.md

 }
 ```

-Temperature is returned in milli-�C. So 25000 is 25�C.
+Temperature is returned in milli-°C. So 25000 is 25°C.

 # How it works